MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 > [!TIP]
 > To learn more about how to allocate capacity based licenses to an environment in the Power Platform admin center, see [capacity add-ons for Power Apps and Power Automate](../capacity-add-on.md).

-### Assign hosted process license
+### Assign Hosted Process license

-It's easy and scalable to assign the hosted process licenses you purchased to the environments that need the licenses.
+It's easy and scalable to assign the Hosted Process licenses you purchased to the environments that need the licenses.
 In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) under capacity, you see a new section appears if your organization purchased the licenses.

-Follow these steps to assign hosted process capacity to an environment:
+Follow these steps to assign Hosted Process capacity to an environment:

 1. Select **Resources** > **Capacity** on the left side of the screen.
 1. Select **Add-ons** > in the capacity page.